Table of Contents

 An access token is a token representing an access authorization created during:

-It is a string representing an access authorization to protected resources issued to the client rather than using the resource owner's credentials directly.
+It represents an access authorization to protected resources issued to the client rather than using the resource owner's credentials directly.

 Example